BE Digital Design Techniques 02: Prototyping Space (11625.1)

 The knowledge and skills necessary to succeed in this unit will be delivered through weekly studio-like (on-campus) tutorials supported by supplementary self-paced videos made available on the unit's CANVAS teaching site.
 Each assessment task builds upon the previous and as such it is imperative that all students attend each and every lab and workshop session and submit their assignments in a timely and responsible manner.

 Required IT skills

-Students are expected to have a good working knowledge of Rhino3D.
+Students are expected to have a good working knowledge of SketchUp.

-As this unit addresses the relationship between digital design and physical prototyping students will be required to produce multiple material models and prototypes using the facilites and digital fabrication machines located in FAD's Workshop 07.
+As this unit addresses the relationship between digital design and physical prototyping students will be required to produce multiple material models and prototypes using the facilites and digital fabrication machines located on campus.
 The supply of materials and machine time will incur a cost to students that will vary depending on each process and the nature and complexity of each design proposal.

 Work placement, internships or practicums